-Clicking on Import starts the process of importing data.
-Leapfrog Geo will display a series of windows, one for each file, and will attempt to match the data found in the files with the columns expected, based on the header row in each file.
-Progress in working through the files is shown at the top of the window:
+Clicking on Import starts the process of importing data, which involves matching the data in the selected files with the columns Leapfrog Geo expects for each type of table.
+Leapfrog Geo will display a series of windows and will attempt to match the data in the files with the columns expected, based on the header rows in each file.

+Progress in working through the data is shown at the top of the window: